airflow-plugins/hubspot_plugin/README.md

 # Plugin - Hubspot to S3

-This plugin moves data from the [Hubspot](https://developers.hubspot.com/docs/overview) API to S3 based on the specified object
+This plugin moves data from the [Hubspot](https://developers.hubspot.com/docs/overview) API to S3 or GCS based on the specified object

 ## Hooks
 ### HubspotHook